 Activities Permitted and Not Permitted Under SARA

 Membership in NC-SARA permits institutions to engage in many educational activities within other SARA states.
 Activities that involve a more substantial physical presence may require additional authorization and are not covered under the reciprocity agreement.
-Please review the list below and contact Lauren Rodgers (firstname.lastname@example.org) if you have a potential out-of-state program or activity that would trigger physical presence.
+Please review the list below and contact OAPRAA@vanderbilt.edu if you have a potential out-of-state program or activity that would trigger physical presence.

 Educational Activities Covered Under SARA

-- Offering courses to individuals via distance education in ways that do not require students to gather physically in groups, excepting the special provisions in Section 5;
+- Offering courses to individuals via distance education in ways that do not require students to gather physically in groups, excepting the special provisions in Section 5 in the SARA Policy Manual;

-- Advertising to students whether through print, billboard, direct mail, internet, radio, television or other medium;
+- Advertising to students whether through print, billboard, direct mail, internet, radio, television, or other media;

 - Offering distance education courses on a military base or vessel if enrollment in such courses is limited to active and reserve military personnel, their dependents, and civilian employees of the installation;